loudinb/20CS2023/docs/programming-assignments/assignment-2/assignment-2.md

 # Assignment 2

-This assignment involves creating **QuizMe**, a Command Line Interface (CLI) application for adaptive review of study questions.
-QuizMe utilizes an internal library called the Adaptive Review System (ARS) which provides an efficient learning experience by adapting to the user's performance.
+In this assignment you will be creating a Command Line Interface (CLI) application called **QuizMe**.
+The CLI will quiz as user on a set of questions.
+The application will adapt to the user's performance, prioritizing missed questions for review and spacing out reviews for questions answered correctly.
+The application will include an internal library called the Adaptive Review System (ARS) which provides the logic for managing the adaptive learning process.

 ## QuizMe CLI Application